XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 * Transactions must be properly-formed and [authorized](reference-transaction-format.html#authorizing-transactions) with valid signatures.
 * Transactions with an `AccountTxnID` field cannot be queued.
 * A single sending address can have at most 10 transactions queued at the same time.
 In order for a transaction to be queued, the sender must have enough XRP to pay all the XRP costs of all the sender's queued transactions including both the `Fee` fields and the sum of the XRP that each transaction could send.
 If a transaction affects how the address authorizes accounts, no other transactions from the same address can be queued behind it. _(New in [`rippled` 0.32.0](https://github.com/ripple/rippled/releases/tag/0.32.0))_
-* If the transaction includes a `LastLedgerSequence` field, the value of that field must not be more than **the current ledger index + 2**.
+* If the transaction includes a `LastLedgerSequence` field, the value of that field must be at least **the current ledger index + 2**.